 In this living room, I love the subtle pop of gray as the backdrop of the television.
 You don’t have to use too much gray to give it a main role in your living room decor.

-Find A Marble Pattern With A Shade Of Gray You Love
+Find A Matching Marble Pattern

 From the perspective of the sofa table, you can see marble used as a fireplace surround is a way to bring gray into your living room design without the color dominating the space.